 - Ductless heat pump line sets—the pipes that transfer coolant between the outdoor and indoor units and are wrapped with insulation to prevent heat loss—must be enclosed by the line set cover.
 To prevent insulation deterioration from the sun, Energy Trust recommends wrapping the insulation with UV tape.

-- Unit must be installed by a contractor who is trained by the manufacturer on the specific heat pump brand, and who attended a Northwest Ductless Heat Pump Project orientation webinar.
+- Unit must be installed by a contractor who is trained by the manufacturer on the specific heat pump brand, and who attended a NW Ductless Heat Pump Project orientation webinar.
 View a list of qualified contractors.

 *Please note: newly built homes, new additions, homes with existing heat pumps, boilers or gas furnaces do not qualify for this incentive.